 What if I am ill?

-If you are ill with fever you may be more likely to have seizures as high temperature can be a trigger factor.
+If you are ill with fever you may be more likely to have seizures as high temperature can be a trigger for some people.
 Also diarrhoea, vomiting and dehydration can mean your medications are not being absorbed properly and this can result in a greater risk of seizures.
 If you become unwell it’s good to seek prompt advice from your doctor or pharmacist.